 Prepare your Ziti noodles, as per the instructions on the pack.

-Add the macadamia butter, coconut milk, Parmigiano, mustard powder, nutritional yeast, lemon juice, salt, turmeric power to a food processor and mix until smooth.
+Add the macadamia butter, coconut milk, Parmigiano, mustard powder, nutritional yeast, lemon juice, salt, turmeric powder to a food processor and mix until smooth.